A Service Disabled Veteran Owned Small Business

 Door Guard believes that Customer Value = Benefits - Price charged for its products.
 Door Guard strives to provide the most durable, easy-to-use, yet attractive temporary elevator protection at a lower price than required to refurbish a cab after a single tenant move.
 The Cab Liners are designed to easily convert any passenger cab to a freight elevator by one person in less than 5 minutes.

-Mr. Hartley is a decorated Vietnam Veteran, having served in combat with the 101st Airborne Division.
+Mr. Hartley was a decorated Vietnam Veteran, having served in combat with the 101st Airborne Division.
 The company seeks out veterans in the local area to provide the very highest quality custom products to the building industry.
 Door Guard employees have represented their country in the Vietnam War, Korean War, and the current campaigns in Iraq and Afghanistan.
 Door Guard strongly believes it can achieve both its growth and quality objectives most effectively by giving these highly trained and disciplined workers an opportunity to contribute their valuable skills and knowledge.

 Frequently Asked Questions

 Our most frequently asked questions regarding elevator protection, our products, and everything Door Guard.